brooklynrail/brooklynrail-platform/content/events/2020/08/radical-poetry-reading-with-mahogany-l-browne.md

       Academy of American Poets’ Poem-a-Day, APR, The Atlantic, Poetry Northwest, and Poets & Writers, among others.
 She is currently a doctoral student in Literature & Creative Writing at the University of Houston.
+  - person: caits-meissner
+    event_bio: Caits Meissner is the author of the illustrated hybrid poetry book Let It Die Hungry (The Operating System, 2016).
+Her latest projects include the DIY comix poetry zine Pep Talks For Broke(n) People and a comix vignette series, New York Strange, publishing monthly in Hobart journal throughout 2020.
+She currently is the inaugural Palette Poetry Second Book Fellow and spends her days as the Prison and Justice Writing Program Director at PEN America.
 date: 2020-08-19 13:00:00 -0500
 end_date: 2020-08-19 14:00:00 -0500
 series: 111